dusty-turner/ggvfields/README.md

 - Smoothing Methods: `geom_vector_smooth()` uses linear modeling (`method = "lm"`) by default to smooth the vector components.
 Future work will allow you to declare other techniques.
-- Confidence Intervals: By specifying `probs = c(0.95, 0.68)`, you can
-  add prediction intervals to the smoothed vectors.
-This representing the uncertainty in the estimates.
 - Grid Resolution: The `n` parameter controls the number of grid points in the x and y directions over which the smoothing is evaluated.
   Adjusting `n` allows you to balance detail and clarity in your